|

 The next step in the development of Ethernet LAN systems for 40 Gb/s is underway.
 New Ethernet standards development projects have commenced for 40 Gb/s and 100 Gb/s over copper based backplane and interconnect links.
 The next logical step for a new copper LAN PHY is 40GBASE-T. Feasibility of 40GBASE-T has already been proven by a capacity analysis study using cabling similar to the recently standardized Category 7A.
 Normal system performance objectives include 10-12 BER, 100 m reach, 4-pair cabling, 4-connector channel.
 This paper explores some of the technical challenges for LAN Cabling necessary to meet those objectives, e.g. cable performance trade-offs, bandwidth versus SNR, performance testing beyond 1000 MHz, and backwards compatibility with Category 6A.

-CICTR Director and W.L.
+Mohsen Kavehrad CICTR Director and W.L.
 Weiss Professor of Electrical Engineering, The Pennsylvania State University

 Topic: Transmission Strategies for Beyond 10 Gbps High-Speed Access over Copper Ethernet

 This presentation focuses on potential that copper cables can offer in ever-increasing high-speed data transmission applications.
 We consider conceptual designs and demonstration systems for distribution of digital data streams over standard Category 7 cables beyond 10Gbps.
 We have demonstrated that a data rate of up to 40Gbps over 100m of CAT-7A (an enhanced version of CAT-7 with a better performance and engineering design) is feasible at a reasonable design complexity level.
 Current implementation technology already appears to be capable of supporting 40Gbps transmission over 50m of CAT-7A.
 Developing 40 and 100Gbps over 100m balanced cabling is challenging.
 Minimizing cost, power and latency while ensuring a robust and reliable performance over 100m and through four connections requires a significant level of innovation in communications theory, mixed-signal circuits and complex coding schemes in order to support the emerging 40G Ethernet and eventually 100G standards.
+It appears the Copper Ethernet community may have to break from the legacy single-carrier M-PAM and adopt analog multi-carriers to meet the power efficiency and latency requirements.

-Valerie Maguire and Christian Acuna
+and Christian Acuna

-Topic: A Short Reach 40Gbps Structured Cabling Solution for Data Center and Server Cluster Applications
+Topic: A Short Reach 40Gbps Structured Cabling Solution for

 As computing and storage rates explode, data centers and server clusters will benefit from Ethernet transmission speeds in excess of 10 Gbps sooner than anticipated.
 Both of these applications are typically deployed over shorter length channels (i.e. less than 30 meters) containing a maximum of two connectors and in environments where an emphasis is placed on reduced latency, power consumption, and cooling requirements.
 This seminar explores the potential to respond to the needs of the data center and server cluster market with a structured category 7A cabling solution operating in short reach mode (as defined by 802.3an) with reduced dependence upon DSP as compared to existing 10GBASE-T PHY technology.
 Conclusions will be supported by capacity analysis, recommendations for minimum cabling performance, and a discussion of the benefits of structured cabling over an interconnect approach in the target environments.

-Senior Engineering Director - Broadcom Corporation
+Scott Powell Senior Engineering Director - Broadcom Corporation

 Topic: Multi-Gigabit Signaling Over Twisted Pair Cabling